 In June 2003, upon the determination of a special independent committee of our Board of Directors, ON Semiconductor elected to participate in a proposed settlement with the plaintiffs in this litigation.
 If ultimately approved by the Court, this proposed settlement would result in a dismissal, with prejudice, of all claims in the litigation against ON Semiconductor and against any of the other issuer defendants who elect to participate in the proposed settlement, together with the current or former officers and directors of participating issuers who were named as individual defendants.
 The proposed settlement does not provide for the resolution of any claims against the underwriter defendants, and the litigation against those defendants is continuing.
 The proposed settlement provides that the class members in the class action cases brought against the participating issuer defendants will be guaranteed a recovery of \$1 billion by the participating issuer defendants.
-If recoveries totaling less than \$1 billion are obtained by the class members from the underwriter defendants, the class members will be entitled to recover the difference between \$1 billion and the aggregate amount of those recoveries from the participating issuer defendants.
+If recoveries totaling less than \$1 billion are obtained by the class members from the underwriter defendants.
 If recoveries totaling \$1 billion or more are obtained by the class members from the underwriter defendants, however, the monetary obligations to the class members under the proposed settlement will be satisfied.
 In addition, ON Semiconductor and any other participating issuer defendants will be required to assign to the class members certain claims that they may have against the underwriters of our initial public offerings.

 The proposed settlement contemplates that any amounts necessary to fund the settlement or settlement-related expenses would come from participating issuers' directors and officers' liability insurance policy proceeds as opposed to funds of the participating issuer defendants themselves.
 A participating issuer defendant could be required to contribute to the costs of the settlement if that issuer's insurance coverage were insufficient to pay that issuer's allocable share of the settlement costs.
 ON Semiconductor expects that its insurance proceeds will be sufficient for these purposes and that ON Semiconductor will not otherwise be required to contribute to the proposed settlement.

-Consummation of the proposed settlement is conditioned upon, among other things, negotiating, executing, and filing with the Court final settlement documents, and final approval by the Court.
-Formal settlement documents for submission to the Court are currently being drafted.
+The parties to the proposed settlement have drafted formal settlement documents and requested preliminary approval by the Court of the proposed settlement, including the form of the notice of the proposed settlement that will be sent to members of the proposed classes in each settling case.
+Certain underwriters who were named as defendants in the settling cases, and who are not parties to the proposed settlement, have filed an opposition to preliminary approval of the proposed settlement of those cases.
+If preliminary Court approval is obtained, notice of the proposed settlement will be sent to the class members, and a motion will then be made for final Court approval of the proposed settlement.
+Consummation of the proposed settlement remains conditioned on, among other things, receipt of both preliminary and final Court approval.
 If the proposed settlement described above is not consummated, however, ON Semiconductor intends to continue to defend the litigation vigorously.
 While ON Semiconductor can make no promises or guarantees as to the outcome of these proceedings, ON Semiconductor believes that the final result of these actions will have no material effect on its consolidated financial condition, results of operations or cash flows.